 - Base new product offerings on industry and customer research rather than intuition or personal interests.

 - Set reorder points to ensure you request the correct order quantity and prevent overstocking.

 While some dead stock will need to leave storage in a garbage truck, there are ways to recoup some of the initial investment.

 - Sell dead stock to close-out (like eBay) and liquidation retailers

 - Donating to charity in exchange for a tax write-off

-- Giving it away as a gift with purchase
+- Giving it away as a free gift with purchase

 - For apparel, selling dead stock to consignment stores